confluentinc/ksql/docs/operate-and-deploy/migrations-tool.md

 );
 ```

-For example, if validation fails because of the latest migration version has
+For example, if validation fails because the latest migration version has
 status `RUNNING`, you can manually transition the migration status to
 `ERROR` in order to repair the migrations metadata.